Balloon Basics FAQ

 What are the basics needed to start a balloon business?

 Congratulations on your decision to enter into the exciting world of balloons!
 Balloons add joy to any store and are a profitable addition to your business.
 Whether you plan to sell balloons at a retail location, or will pursue work as a balloon decorator, you will need some basic equipment, including an inflator, a helium regulator, ribbon, weights, and obviously...BALLOONS!
-We recommend our Starter Kit (Product # 10011) which has all of these items and a collection of various message balloons for a great low price.

 What is a regulator?
 A regulator is a valve attached to a helium cylinder to dispense helium into balloons.
 There are several types available, each with different features and benefits.

 Proper inflation techniques using regulators are discussed later in this guide.

 We strongly suggest using a regulator with an automatic shut-off for foil balloons.
 The Deluxe model regulator BR74HG features a brass push valve for foil balloons which automatically shuts off when the balloon is properly filled.
 This is an especially beneficial feature as there is less of a chance that balloons will be lost due to over inflation.

 For latex balloons, there is a latex push valve.
 However, this valve DOES NOT automatically shut off for latex balloons.
 Please see the latex section of this guide for proper inflation techniques.
 The latex valve should NOT be used to inflate foil balloons, as it could damage the self-sealing valve.

 Other features of the BR74HG are a gauge which indicates the amount of helium in the cylinder, a ribbon cutter, and a disc tie post, which is used with sealing discs for latex.